Keeping Children Safe in Education Knowledge Check

 This online course tests participants knowledge of Part 1 and any relevant annexes of Keeping Children Safe in Education, reinforcing understanding and providing confirmation to DSLs that their staff have read the guidance.

-Requirements on schools
+Requirements for schools

 Front page of Keeping Children Safe in Education